Diosix hypervisor

 Termination and restart policy

-The hypervisor enforces a cascading termination policy.
-If a VM terminates—either through the EXIT call defined in the RISC-V SBI specification or a fatal crash—the hypervisor recursively terminates all of its children and descendants.
+When a VM terminates or crashes, the hypervisor recursively terminates all of its descendants.
 Orphans are not permitted.

 Memory address space terminology